Washington Irving: evolution, nostalgia and imaginary compensation

 All his novels are the products of very precise research.
 However, Irving did not define such works as purely economic literature.

 In The Conquest of Granada, he described Granada as somewhat “between history and romance”.
 From this period, The Alhambra is the only book that can be compared with the SketchBook.

 In 1832, after 17 years in Europe, Irving returned to the USA which was in full expansion and he realized that the New Frontier was a big source of literary inspiration.
 During that period, he travelled extensively in the West.
 Results:

 - Asteria and The Adventure (1836)

 Irving has always been interested in the Frontier.
-Like James Fenimore Cooper’s The Pioneers, in a way, Irving thought of his western books of the 1830’s not just as literary experimentations but also as a concrete contribution to the west world expansion of the USA and the realization of his “manifest destiny”.
+Like James Fenimore Cooper’s The Pioneers, in a way, Irving thought of his Western books of the 1830s not just as literary experimentations but also as a concrete contribution to the Western world expansion of the USA and the realization of his “manifest destiny”.